marcopaglio/BookingApp/README.md

 #### Windows

-On Windows systems, enable AVX capabilities directly by running on a Command Prompt as Administrator:
+On Windows systems, enable AVX capabilities directly by running the following command on a Command Prompt as Administrator:
 ```
 bcdedit /set xsavedisable 0
 ```